adeepan/ttc-slipway-assignment/README.md

 xyz
 ")
 - Write a cron job that will list the top 2 CPU/Memory Consuming processes and kill the same.
-- Install __Jenkins__ using any configuration management tool or manually.
-- Create Jenkinsfile that will contain the following __stages__ :-
-     - SCM Checkout
-     - Docker Build and TAG
-     - Docker Push to public [dockerhub](https://hub.docker.com/)
-- Create an account in this [public sonar](https://sonarcloud.io/explore/projects) and run the __vulnerability scan__ in this server using the Jenkins Server (expectation - Integrate SonarQube with Jenkins)

 ## Terraform